 Students selected to participate in the Fall 2020 fellowships program are expected to begin service no later than September 14, 2020.
 Students who wish to begin service outside of this window must meet with program staff to discuss alternatives.
 All fellows are required to work with their community partners at least 35 hours/week for nine consecutive weeks.

 Generally, remote work is not permitted.
 We expect students to work full time on-site at their host organization’s offices in order to be fully immersed in the organization’s day-to-day operations and to have an opportunity to meet and network with their colleagues.
 Fellows are expected to work during the organization’s regular business hours.

-Generally, we do not permit fellowship participants to enroll in a summer class or participate in an additional summer internship or job position during the fellowship program.
-Because of the significant time commitment required by the fellowships program, we expect the fellowship to be the student’s only summer activity during the nine-week period.
+Generally, we do not permit fellowship participants to enroll in a class or participate in an additional internship or job position during the fellowship program.
+Because of the significant time commitment required by the fellowships program, we expect the fellowship to be the student’s only activity during the nine-week period.

 Because the Undergraduate Fellowships Program is a service-learning program, the service work is only one of the expectations of fellows.
 Other program requirements include preparatory activities, debriefings, reporting, donor stewardship, and group reflection, which vary from fellowship to fellowship.